cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 ### Instance Variables

-The instance variables defined in the constructor cannot be serialized, nor can they be viewed in the **Property Inspector**.
+The instance variables defined in the constructor cannot be serialized, nor can they be viewed in the **Inspector** panel.

 ```typescript
 class Sprite {